 Over the last few years In vitro- Fertilisation have been progressed and today offers very high pregnancy rates, whenever it is performed in a centre equipped to the highest standard.
 The keys of this success are the diagnosis, a personalized guidance and a good coordination by the medical team.

-It is also essential to have an equipped laboratory, and an advanced technology in Reproductive Biology, that allowing us to obtain oocytes, spermatozoa and the most suitable embryos and so leading to a pregnancy.
-Scroll the menu on the left to find practical informations about all the aspects of an IVF.
-All you need to know before the first appointment and after pregnancy test result.
+A correct diagnosis, a personalised guidance for each case and the coordination of the process by the medical team are key to success.
+It is also essential that it is carried out in a laboratory equipped with the most advanced technology for Reproductive Biology, allowing to obtain the most suitable eggs, sperm and embryos to achieve a pregnancy.
+Scroll the menu on the left to find practical information about all aspects of the IVF process: all you need to know before the first appointment and up to the day of the pregnancy test.

 (Average of transferred embryos 1.2)

 |Twin pregnancies||3,9%||5,6% / –||5,6% / –||3,3%||0% / –|

 |Patients who can freeze embryos after the transfer||73,1%|

 Physician of the Year in Assisted Reproduction 2019